GoogleChrome/web.dev/src/site/content/en/blog/inp-in-frameworks/index.md

   - blog
 ---

-Chrome recently introduced a new [experimental responsiveness metric](https://groups.google.com/a/chromium.org/g/chrome-ux-report-announce/c/F7S4_emZkcw) in the [CrUX](https://developers.google.com/web/tools/chrome-user-experience-report) report.
+Chrome recently introduced a new [experimental responsiveness metric](https://groups.google.com/a/chromium.org/g/chrome-ux-report-announce/c/F7S4_emZkcw) in the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report) report.
 This metric, which we now know as [Interaction to Next Paint (INP)](/inp/) measures overall responsiveness to user interactions on the page.
 Today we want to share insights on where websites built using modern JavaScript frameworks stand in relation to this metric.
-We want to discuss why INP is relevant to frameworks and how [Aurora](/introducing-aurora/) is helping frameworks to optimize responsiveness, irrespective of the metric used.
+We want to discuss why INP is relevant to frameworks and how [Aurora](/introducing-aurora/) and frameworks are working to optimize responsiveness.

-# Background
+## Background

 Chrome uses First Input Delay ([FID](/fid/#why-only-consider-the-input-delay)) as part of Core Web Vitals ([CWV](/learn-web-vitals/)) to measure the [load responsiveness](/user-centric-performance-metrics/#types-of-metrics) of websites.
 FID measures the waiting time from the first user interaction to the moment the browser is able to process the event handlers connected to the interaction.
 It does not include the time to process the event handlers, process subsequent interactions on the same page, or paint the next frame after the event callbacks run.
 However, responsiveness is crucial to the user experience throughout the page lifecycle because users spend roughly 90% of the time on a page after it loads.